stackbit-projects/adorable-iron-87792/src/pages/posts/2021/the-impact-of-gratitude-at-work.md

 In an organisation or team that aspires to be 'high performing', how do we go about it?
 Where do we start?
 Does it take a lot of effort?
 I'll share some of the simple things that my teams have done on this journey, and give some tips on how you can start to have impact with your own teams.

 There may not be anything new here - the resources section at the bottom indicates that this is a topic that is well researched, and well covered.
 I'm just going to share in the hopes that it resonates and gives you something you can take away and make tangible.

+If you are comfortable with the 'why', and want to see our journey, [skip ahead](#my-teams-journey)

 ## Why is gratitude and thanks important at work?
 We are, in 2021, experiencing the '[Great Resignation](https://www.wired.co.uk/article/great-resignation-quit-job)' - people are leaving bad (or even average) jobs in droves, and finding jobs instead that fit their lifestyle, patterns and purpose more.
 We are also seeing [record levels of burnout](https://www.forbes.com/sites/nazbeheshti/2021/04/15/the-pandemic-has-created-a-new-kind-of-burnout-which-makes-well-being-more-critical-than-ever/?sh=43ce2612f019), exhaustion has set in, the yo-yo of lockdowns and personal isolation have all taken their toll.